In Enemy Hands (film): Plot

 The prisoners are split into two groups: Travers, Ox, Cooper, and Miller in the bow and Sullivan, Wright, Abers, and Romano in the stern.
 Wright discovers Sullivan's rash which Abers recognizes as deadly meningitis.
 Days later, as U-429 attacks an American destroyer, the USS Logan, Travers and his group break free of their bonds and fire one of the U-boat's torpedoes off course.
 Alerted to the U-boat's presence by the exploding torpedo, Logan attacks U-429 with depth charges.
 Sullivan breaks free, but is killed fighting off a German guard.
 The meningitis spreads rapidly, killing two-thirds of the German crew and the American Romano.
 Travers hallucinates about Rachel reminding him of his promise to come home.

 Herdt compels the Americans and Germans to reluctantly work together, planning to sail to the United States coast and surrender his men, and explains to Travers he rescued the Americans in defiance of standing orders that only enemy captains and COBs were to be made prisoner.
 He's grown tired of the war and killing and vows to do whatever is necessary to get them all home.
 Klause (Heger), the U-429's quartermaster, becomes disillusioned with Herdt's co-operation with the Americans and stages a mutiny with Lieutenant Bauer and the U-429s radio operator Christophe.
 In the struggle, Christophe sends a distress call to other U-boats, Klause attempts to detonate the last bow torpedo to blow up the boat, and Herdt is fatally stabbed.
 Travers retaliates by breaking Klause's neck with a hoist chain.
 With his dying breath, Herdt passes command of the boat to Cremer.

 U-429 encounters Logan again but before making contact is attacked by U-1221, responding to the distress call.
 U-1221 fires several torpedoes at U-429, alerting Logan.
-U-429 evades the torpeos and two German crew members try unsuccessfully to convince Cremer to fire back at the Germans, but when Abers and Travers finally persuade him, they realize they only have one torpedo.
+U-429 evades the torpedoes and two German crew members try unsuccessfully to convince Cremer to fire back at the Germans, but when Abers and Travers finally persuade him, they realize they only have one torpedo.
 They maneuver the stern tube into position and fire, but the torpedo doesn't detonate.
 U-1221 fires another torpedo at U-429, causing no serious damage, and Logan destroys U-1221 with gunfire.
 When Travers contacts Logan, Captain Samuel Littleton (Ellis) orders Travers to take the Enigma.
 Travers lies that they're sinking and breaks contact, keeping his promise to Cremer to never let U-429 be captured.
 The crew floods the boat and are rescued by Logan.